annaesvensson/yellow-core/README.md

 You can edit your website in a text editor.
 The `content` folder contains the content files of the website.
 You can edit your website here.
 The `media` folder contains the media files of the website.
 You can store your images and files here.
 The `system` folder contains the system files of the website.
 You can find configuration files here.

 At the top of a page you can change `Title` and other [page settings](#settings-page).
 Below you can change text and images.
 If you want that a different page title is shown in the navigation, use `TitleNavigation` with a short title for the navigation.
 Text formatting with Markdown is supported.
 HTML is also supported.
-[Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content).
+[Learn more about text formatting](https://datenstrom.se/yellow/help/how-to-change-the-content) and [media files](https://datenstrom.se/yellow/help/how-to-change-the-media).

 ## How to customise a website

+You can customise your website in the [system settings](#settings-system), for example the name of the website.
+The system settings contain the settings of your website and of all installed extensions.
+Individual settings can be defined at the top of a page.
+A new installation will automatically set `Sitename`, `Author`, `Email` and `Language`.
+All system settings are stored in file `system/extensions/yellow-system.ini`

 You can customise your website with HTML and CSS.
 All HTML files are stored in your `system/layouts` folder.
 All CSS files are stored in your `system/themes` folder.
 You can change these files as you like and also add your own files.
 Your changes will not be overwritten when the website is updated.
 [Learn more about layouts](https://datenstrom.se/yellow/help/how-to-customise-a-layout) and [themes](https://datenstrom.se/yellow/help/how-to-customise-a-theme).